-Intuitive eating encourages you to listen to your body and mind when it comes to making choices about your diet.
+Intuitive eating encourages you to listen to your body and mind when making choices about your diet.
 Generally, that means mindful eating and choosing healthy food based on the nutrients you feel you need — and eating healthy can mean sleeping healthy.

 The Basics of Intuitive Eating

-To understand how intuitive eating has an influence on sleep quality, you should first know what intuitive eating is.
+To understand how intuitive eating influences sleep quality, you should first know what intuitive eating is.
 These are the 10 principles of intuitive eating:

 - Reject the diet mentality: No quick fixes.